analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 The sole purpose of this project is to compare the six machine-learning models, namely *Logistic regression, Discriminant analysis, K-nearest neighbor, Support vector machine, XGBOOST and Artificial neural network* based on their accuracy of classification performane and effectiveness in representing the real probability of an individual belonging to the actual class.

  For assessment of classification accuracy, different measures such as classification error rate from confusion matrix, ROC curve and area under curve (AUC) are employed.
 For the assessment of accuracy of predicted probabilities, we’ll use the scatter plot of real probabilities of default(Y) vs predicted probability of default(x) from each of the six techniques.
-Then fit a linear regression line Y=A+Bx from the scatter plot and decide the best predicting model for which A is closest to 0 and B is closest to 1 and Rsq is highest.
+Then fit a linear regression line Y=A+Bx from the scatter plot and decide the best predicting model for which A is closest to 0 and B is closest to 1 and R²  is highest.

 ## **About The Data Set**